 Empire's products and collections

 Your products and collection pages are the lifeblood of your ecommerce store.
 They're where you display your products, convey their value, and, if you're lucky, make the sale.

 You'll upload and configure your products and collections in the Shopify admin (you can read more about that here), but when it comes to customizing how they display, you'll do that within the theme editor.
 Just navigate to the page in the theme editor and you'll see a section pop up, giving you access to settings specific to that page.
 We'll give you the rundown on the settings for each page below.

 The product page is where you highlight the features and benefits of your individual products.
 At minimum, it should contain the product title, images, a description, the price, and an add-to-cart button.
 With Empire, you can customize your product pages by navigating to a product page in the theme editor and clicking on Product pages under the Sections tab.

-There are a number of ways you can customize your product pages, beginning with the three checkboxes at the top of the Settings section.
-You can:
+There are a number of ways you can customize your product pages, beginning with the settings in the Sections within the Product Pages Tab.
+Including:

 - Layout.
 Empire comes with two different layout options for its product pages: 2 columns or three.
 Simply pick your fave from the Layout dropdown and you're good to go!

 - Enable related products.
 Enabling related products allows customers to discover other items that are similar to the one they are currently viewing.
 Related products are automatically pulled from the same collection as the product in view.
 Like so: